waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 -   **Tool Deferral Failure (CRITICAL):** Repeatedly deferred the creation of necessary tools instead of building them immediately. **Lesson Reinforced:** If a repetitive manual task can be automated, or a complex reasoning task can be delegated, building a tool or agent for it is the highest priority.
 -   **Game Corner Entry Failure (CRITICAL):** Became stuck in a loop attempting to enter the Celadon Game Corner while Pikachu blocked a warp tile. **Lesson:** If a specific path or objective is repeatedly blocked, do not persist with the same failed approach.
 Re-evaluate, check for alternate routes, or pivot to a different high-priority goal.

-# V. Puzzle Solutions & Completed Steps
+# IV.
+Puzzle Solutions & Completed Steps
-- **Pewter Museum Fossil Puzzle:** Leading with a Geodude triggered new dialogue from the Old Man at (2, 5) on 1F ("That is one magnificent fossil!").
+- **Pewter Museum Fossil Puzzle:** Leading with a Geodude OR a revived fossil Pokémon (Omanyte) triggers new dialogue from the Old Man at (2, 5) on 1F.
 This is a confirmed step in the puzzle solution.
-- **Pewter Museum Space Exhibit Puzzle:** After showing Geodude to the Old Man on 1F, the Scientist at (8, 6) on 2F gives new dialogue: 'We have a space exhibit now.'
+- **Pewter Museum Space Exhibit Puzzle:** After showing the "key" Pokémon to the Old Man on 1F, the Scientist at (8, 6) on 2F gives new dialogue: 'We have a space exhibit now.'
-- **Pewter Museum Final Step:** After completing the Geodude and Space Exhibit steps, interacting with the Kabutops Fossil at (3, 7) completes the puzzle sequence.
+- **Pewter Museum Final Step:** After completing the "key" Pokémon and Space Exhibit steps, interacting with the Kabutops Fossil at (3, 7) completes the puzzle sequence.
 (This action did not trigger a trap, unlike previous attempts).
-- **Pewter Museum Fee Trigger:** The entrance fee tile at (10, 5) can be re-triggered even after entering the museum.
-    - Interact with the Pikachu at (12, 8) to make it follow.
-(Result: No change, Pikachu did not follow.)